 Enhances Patient Experience

 Value-based programs include evaluations based on patient satisfaction.
 Higher patient engagement can help differentiate programs with high satisfaction survey scores and can yield potential future increases in reimbursement through top-tier scores.

 Better patient engagement can reduce the outmigration of unsatisfied patients, and programs that encourage satisfied, engaged patients will also meet the needs of new cancer care consumers.

-Value based model for Oncology practice gives deep expertise in transitioning practices to succeed in this new landscape.
+The value-based model for Oncology Practice gives deep expertise in transitioning practices to succeed in this new landscape.
 It provides a wealth of solutions that have been tested and proven in a value-based environment for such critical areas as evidence-based care delivery and reporting, analytics, and revenue cycle optimization.

 Unlike traditional fee-for-service care models that link payment to the number and type of individual services utilized, value-based care is intended to at least partially link payments to patients’ health outcomes and/or quality of care.

-Over the last 5 years, the Centers for Medicare and Medicaid Services (CMS) has implemented several payment programs that cut Medicare physician payment rates in response to lack of compliance with CMS definitions, measures and processes; commercial payers have followed suit.
-Value based model for Oncology practice are patient-centered and are often most effectively accomplished by a team-based approach to care.
+Over the last 5 years, the Centers for Medicare and Medicaid Services (CMS) has implemented several payment programs that cut Medicare physician payment rates in response to lack of compliance with CMS definitions, measures, and processes; commercial payers have followed suit.
+The value-based model for Oncology practice is patient-centered and is often most effectively accomplished by a team-based approach to care.